 La Llorona became so upset that she cried and cried, eventually drying her eyes out — leaving two black holes where her eyes once were.
 And, her mouth grew incredibly large, resembling that of a horse.
 The legend continues — that if she heard a child crying she would come for them thinking it was one of her own.

 When I was a child of eight children, my family would warn us that La Llorona was outside waiting.
 During the day, we might cry when we heard this, but as the sun started to die, we were too scared to even walk alone through the house, thinking she might have heard us and was waiting in a dark corner.

-This house is said to buried over and an old Indian/Spanish cemetery.
+This house is said to be buried over and an old Indian/Spanish cemetery.